cultfamily-on-github/cult-wallet-reputation-microservice/README.md

-# CULT Education Games Microservice
+# CULT Wallet Reputation Microservice

 To ensure there is no ground for scammers the wallet reputation microservice might be helpful.